n0vaesz/n0vaesz/README.md

 # 🏆 About Me
 <h5 align="center"><font face="Arial">
-I am a 20-year-old professional who is passionate about challenges.
+I am a 20 year old professional who is passionate about challenges.
 I stand out for my proactivity, teamwork and good communication skills.
 I have an easy time learning new technologies and focus on punctual deliveries that reflect my commitment.!</strong></font></h5>

 ## ⚙️ &nbsp;GitHub Analytics
 <div align="center">